freman/spanet/API.md

 }
 ```

-## POST /spa/peek/start
+## POST /spa/peak/start

-Accepts a JSON object to specify when peek power starts
+Accepts a JSON object to specify when peak power starts

 ```json
 {